Cancer Survivorship Experts

-Ms. Bantug, a two-time breast cancer survivor by the age of 25, is an outspoken advocate for women living with breast cancer and has first-hand experience with some of the many concerns breast cancer can create, such as coping with long-term side effects, fertility, negotiating with employers while in treatment, survivorship care planning, navigating between medical professionals, and obtaining insurance.
+Ms. Thorner, a two-time breast cancer survivor by the age of 25, is an outspoken advocate for women living with breast cancer and has first-hand experience with some of the many concerns breast cancer can create, such as coping with long-term side effects, fertility, negotiating with employers while in treatment, survivorship care planning, navigating between medical professionals, and obtaining insurance.
 She has appeared in local and national television interviews, newspaper articles, magazine publications, and radio discussions speaking out about the unique barriers and challenges women with breast cancer face.
-Ms. Bantug holds an undergraduate degree from Georgetown University in Women's Health and a graduate degree from Johns Hopkins Bloomberg School of Public Health in Health Promotion and Health Education with a concentration in Women's Health Issues.
+Ms. Thorner holds an undergraduate degree from Georgetown University in Women's Health and a graduate degree from Johns Hopkins Bloomberg School of Public Health in Health Promotion and Health Education with a concentration in Women's Health Issues.
 She currently works as project coordinator of the Breast Cancer Survivorship Program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center.

 Melinda Kantsiper, M.D.– Assistant Professor of Medicine, Johns Hopkins University School of Medicine

 Dr. Kantsiper is a general internist with an interest in the transition of cancer patients from specialty to primary care, and in improved survivorship experiences for minority and uninsured populations.

 Kimberly Peairs, M.D. – Assistant Professor of Medicine and Oncology, Johns Hopkins University School of Medicine